 2. Arrange to have your teaching transcripts sent to the College AFTER your Convocation.
 If you make a transcript request prior to Convocation, your transcript will not read “Degree Conferred” and your certification will be delayed.
 If you are ordering your transcript prior to Convocation, please ensure you select the printing option “Hold until degree conferred” or, simply make the transcript request after your Convocation date.
 This step is especially important for Concurrent students who will have both the undergraduate degree and teaching degree noted on the transcript.

 .
 Recommendations are not sent until after Convocation because the degree must be conferred prior to certification.

 .
 Candidates are not eligible to take AQ courses until after program completion as per OCT regulations.
-Please do not apply for admission to AQ courses until April 15th.
-Your application will be deleted prior to this date.

 .
 Brock automatically submits the Faculty Report as long as we have your OCT number on file.
 Again, this is sent to the College before the end of June and, as long as you have completed all steps, most candidates are certified by end of June or early July.